algorand/go-algorand/test/testdata/deployednettemplates/recipes/custom/README.md

 The key to this custom recipe is to serve as an example and a template for performance testing.

 ## Creating and Updating generated genesis.json, net.json, topology.json
-1. Modify values in `network-tpl.json`
+1. Modify configs folder
     - `"FractionApply"` in configs/node.json represents the number of nodes to report to telemetry.
 We don't want to overwhelm the telemetry server, so use "0.2" on a large network.
 For small networks, you may need to update it to "1.0"
+1. Modify values in `network-tpl.json`
+    - Make sure the machine type exists.
+It uses the regions in the groups and the type to come up with the host template name in `test/testdata/deployednettemplates/hosttemplates/hosttemplates.json`.
+If it doesn't, you will have to add it to that file.
 2. `cd go-algorand`
 3. `python3 test/testdata/deployednettemplates/generate-recipe/generate_network.py -f test/testdata/deployednettemplates/recipes/custom/network-tpl.json`
 4. This will create a new set of files in the `generated` folder